What is Speech Therapy?

 With Lauren’s leadership, our speech therapy team creates a supportive, encouraging environment where every child can find their voice.

-Lauren Mincey ST
+Lauren Mincy ST

 Insurance accepted: